A challenging climb up the loose-rock north side of Idaho's second tallest peak for spectacular views from the "roof" of Idaho.

 Yes!
 It was worth it

-Near summit of Leatherman Peak looking north onto gulley we ascended from forest below
+Working our way up larger boulders and outcrops of Leatherman Peak below the ridge; looking north onto gulley we ascended from forest below.

 Final ridge climb - Leatherman Peak summit